 Find Relief With Urinary Tract Infection Treatment in West Hartford, CT

 Urinary tract infections (UTIs) are very common.
 In fact, at PhysicianOne Urgent Care in West Hartford, Connecticut, UTI treatment is one of our most frequently requested services.
 Why is that?
 One reason is that a large number of bacteria live in the area around the rectum and, in women, the vagina.
 Most of these bacteria are beneficial and necessary for healthy intestinal function.
 However, the bacteria can cause problems if they enter the nearby urethra and invade the bladder, which is not unusual given the proximity of the rectum and the urethra.
+If you believe you may be suffering from a UTI, don’t hesitate to visit one of our urgent care centers.
+We are open 365 days per year with extended hours and accept most major health insurance plans.
+We also offer affordable self-pay rates for those who are not insured.

 How Is a UTI Treated?